galinj/MCMC-Notes/README.md

-# Fundamentals of Markov Chain Monte Carlo
+# Markov Chain Monte Carlo Course Note

-The goal is to write up notes from MCMC topics course.
-The intendend audience consists of researchers new to MCMC theory (as opposed to Markov chain theory), for example, third-year PhD students.
+The goal is to write up notes from MCMC course I've taught on a few occasions.
+The intendend audience consists of researchers new to MCMC theory and methods.

 * Monte Carlo
   * Introduction